shelleywong/CSCI567-Course-Materials/Assignments/Project.md

   * You should make sure that you identify who all the members of the project team right below the project title.
   * You're required to work in teams of 2-3 for the project unless otherwise approved.
 * Project Description
-  * This should be the first section where you will describe what your project is and what you expect it to accomplish.
+  * This should describe what your project is and what you expect it to accomplish.
+I would also highlight how you expect your app to use internet connectivity along with either location or the camera.
-  * You should also indicate if you are building for Android or Web at this point.
-You are not required to do both but you are welcome to target more than one platform.

 You will need to write this and submit it as a **PDF** document to me via email with the subject line *CINS467 Project Concept* with all of your team members CC'd.

 ## <a name="proposal">Project Proposal</a>

 Your project proposal is both what your project is, but also what you expect to have done at the end of the semester to turn in.
+This does not need to match what you submitted for the *Project Concept*, but if your concept got good feedback it may be recommended.
 As such your proposal should have the following sections:

 * Project Title
   * Your project proposal should be titled with what you expect to call your app.